Afternoon & Late Afternoon Sessions

-Preschool - K Panther Mini Camp - 1 or 2 wks
+Preschool - K Panther Mini Camp - 1 wk

 Mini-Panthers enjoy a wide assortment of activities geared directly to their age, interests and activity level.
 Our experienced and compassionate staff (1:4 ratio) oversee and guide your child throughout the camp day, making each camper’s PDS Summer Program experience safe, educationally stimulating, and unforgettably fun!

 Panther Mini-Camp is exclusively for toilet-trained preschoolers from ages three through children entering kindergarten.
 This enriching camp program features sole use of our air-conditioned preschool classroom and early childhood playground equipment.
 Children will have the opportunity to explore the wider PDS campus for many of their activities.
 Camp routines are centered around exciting weekly themes and include: music & movement, arts & crafts, dramatic play, engagement with children’s literature, sequencing and number fun, water play, and exploration of the natural world.